 - When designing a 'responsive' site (one that adjusts to the screen size being used), consider the following:

 - be mindful of the difference between 'fluid' and 'fixed'.
 For Fixed responsive, we generally need a PSD for each 'breakpoint'.
 For fluid, you may have to provide additional 'in-between' breakpoints to show how elements adjust.
 Generally, Fluid responsive is a more costly exercise for the testing time alone.

-- Some devices have higher pixel density screens.
-So for any static graphics we recommend providing an alternate of that graphic that is double the resolution of the one that appears in the design.
+- As mentioned above, some devices have higher pixel density screens known as 'retina' (@2x).
+So for any static graphics you wish to have high DPI compatibility, we recommend providing a vector format for these (such as SVG).
+Alternatively we recommend supplying a graphic that is double the resolution of the one that appears in the design.
 This will make the graphic appear much smoother on these high pixel density screens.

 These specifications are not necessary, but if you follow them - we will love you for it :) In all seriousness, following this section just saves you time & money.

 - Don't leave any 'test' or 'draft' layers that are no longer used in the final design but are remnants of early concepts.
 Even if they are hidden they can create confusion, it's best to simply remove them.